hafbau/lecture_notes/w10d1/notes.md

 ### Rails / Jungle Lessons learned

 What lessons have we learned about Rails?
-- learned about MVC and how to interact with it ... not sure how feels about it.
-- Like the fact that rails makes scaffolding easy
-- taking over a legacy code base without totally losing our minds
-  + pattern recognition
-- not conflating ruby with rails.
-Rails has the magic, ruby has the gem.

 ### Lets build airBnB but for home office sharing.
 [10m]